 I was in love.
 My heart bursting and breaking all at once.
-For finally understanding the desire to be a mother, all the while knowing life is fragile and things were not in my control.
+I was finally understanding the desire to be a mother, all the while knowing life is fragile and things were not in my control.

-We were lucky and here we sit, 15 weeks to our due date, crossing our fingers the potential complications for natural childbirth will work themselves out and we will have a healthy baby and healthy mother.
+We were lucky and here we sit, fifteen weeks to our due date, crossing our fingers that the potential complications for natural childbirth will work themselves out and we will have a healthy baby and healthy mother.
 And in all the unknowing, we are finding the opportunity to laugh.
-Laugh off the worry, the weight gain, the less than perfect ultrasounds.
+Laugh off the worry, the weight gain, the less-than-perfect ultrasounds.
 The midnight leg cramps and heartburn and giant bras and name suggestions we both love and hate.
 I have a feeling this practice—to laugh instead of fret—is only going to become more important.

-One thing is certain, it may take 10 months to make life out of a couple cells, but it takes a lifetime to make us mothers.
+One thing is certain: It may take ten months to make a life out of a couple of cells, but it takes a lifetime to make us mothers.
 All my collective experiences, the work I’ve done to stay healthy and balanced, the experiences my friends and family have generously shared with me—they all play a part in preparing us for dealing with the things we cannot always prepare for.

 And perhaps that is what motherhood is about.
 Maybe it isn’t defined by bringing life into the world, but by how we nurture others and ourselves.
-To make safe spaces for the people we care about to be who they are, to realize their own potential and find themselves in the strength of our own resilience, in our own sense of self.
+Maybe it’s about making safe spaces for the people we care about to be who they are and realize their own potential; to find themselves in the strength of our own resilience and sense of self.

-As for what this means for WD?
+As for what this means for Wit & Delight?
 We’re going to play it by ear.
-The nursery, the names, the planning, we’re just now getting started.
-The only thing that won’t be happening are many bump photos on the blog.
+The nursery, the names, the planning—we’re just now getting started.
+The only thing that won’t be happening is many bump photos on the blog.
 That’s what Snapchat is for!
-You can find me with username: WitInRealLife.
+You can find me with the username: WitInRealLife.